seblw/seblw.github.io/content/posts/creating-user-with-ansible.md

 For this example, instead of "all" one can use "servers" or "caipirinha" too.

-By the way, "ping" might be confusing at first because what it really does is to perform a test SSH connection, not to send ICMP packet.
+By the way, "ping" might be confusing at first because what it really does is to perform a test SSH connection, not to send an ICMP packet.

 ## Creating a playbook